 At 16 years old, Helene Huang realized the magic of design and started to see it as a new language.
 Since she decided to study Architecture at the ArtCenter College of Design in California interested in the Environmental Design Department.
-Helene won the Emerging Interior Designer of the Year in Eating space prize at the First Edition of the LIV Hospitality Design Awards with her project Dim.
+Helene won the Emerging Interior Designer of the Year in Eating Space prize at the First Edition of the LIV Hospitality Design Awards with her project Dim.
 Boutique Restaurant for Dim-sum.

 Could you tell us a little about yourself?
 Where are you from?

-Hi, I am Helene Huang, a human-centered spatial experience designer.
+Hi, I am Helene Huang, a human-centred spatial experience designer.
 I am from Foshan, Canton, China.
-I have interned in Penda Architecture and HBAarchitecture.
-Recently, I just gained my Bachelor’s Degree in Environmental Design with distinction from ArtCenter College of Design.
+I have interned in Penda Architecture and HBAarchitecture and recently gained my Bachelor’s Degree in Environmental Design with distinction from ArtCenter College of Design.

-I have been studied abroad in France, the United States, and Japan.
-Growing up in a multi-cultural environment, I see design as a language to create meaningful connections.
-So, te way I see it is if design is a language, empathy would be the grammar — to create a bridge of understanding, honesty, and empowerment.
+I have studied abroad in France, the United States, and Japan.
+Growing up in a multicultural environment, I see design as a language to create meaningful connections.
+So, te way I see it is if design is a language, empathy would be the grammar.

 How did you discover your passion for Design and decided to study at Artcenter College of Design?

 I started to realize the magic of design at the age of 16 when I exchanged to France.
-However, from all the cultural and language barriers, I felt disconnected.
-What grounded me back is going to the theaters.
-Actors perform and sing with no language, but everyone understands totally.
+However, with all the cultural and language barriers, I felt disconnected.
+What grounded me back was going to the theatres because actors perform and sing with no language, but everyone understands either way.